ethercreative/docski/docs/index.md

 - `anchor` - The headings anchor
 - `level` - The level of the heading (1-3)

+#### `docs`
+An iterable object of all the docs that Docski is rendering.
+Key is the handle of the docs in the `repo` config object converted to title case, the value is the original handle.

 #### `content`
 The parsed markdown content.